omargiorgetti/RgraphTwitter/README.md

 The application is visible on cloud on [Shinyapps.io](https://xpasdup.shinyapps.io/RGraphTwitter/)

-We consider 49267 tweet rapresenting the topic of "climate change", gathering during the august 2019 containing the following hashtags:
+We consider 67739 tweet rapresenting the topic of "climate change", gathering on 27/09/2019, the day of climate strike,  containing the following hashtags:

 "#riconversioneecologica" "#climateaction"          "#strikeforfuture"        "#plasticfree"            "#co2"